-A 117-year-old woman grew seven new teeth — and a head of black hair — in the 1950s on Greece’s famed Ikaria island, where residents are famed for their longevity.
-At least, that’s what happened according to legend on the island, which her great-grandson continues to relate today.
+A 117-year-old woman grew seven new teeth and a head of black hair in the 1950s on Greece’s famed Ikaria island, where residents are famed for their longevity.
+At least, that’s what happened according to legend on the island.
+The great-grandson of this legendary woman continues to relate this story today.

 Ikaria: a “Blue Zone” of longevity

-Ikaria, another beautiful island located in the eastern Aegean, may look similar to any number of other Greek isles, but there is one vital difference: people there live much longer than the population on the mainland — or even on other Greek islands.
+Ikaria, another beautiful island located in the eastern Aegean, may look like any number of other Greek isles, but there is one vital difference: people there live much longer than the population on the mainland—or even on other Greek islands.

 In fact, people there live on average ten years longer than those in the rest of Europe and the US.
 Approximately one in three Ikarians lives into their nineties.

 Ikaria, which is named after Icarus, the young man in Greek mythology who flew too close to the sun and plunged into the sea, is one of the five so-called “Blue Zones,” a name given to five regions in the world where people routinely surpass average global life expectancies.

 The other areas are Sardinia; Okinawa, Japan; Nicoya, in Costa Rica; and Loma Linda, California in the United States.